Krym4s/Krym4s/README.md

 ┈┈╰╯┈╰╯┈╰━━╯┈┈┈

 My name is Egor Dolgodvorov, this github was created in the first year of university.
-You can see some interesting projrcts in this page:
+You can see some interesting projects in this page:

 * [Separate chaining hash table (vocabulary)](https://github.com/Krym4s/Hash_table)